swan-io/url-shortener/README.md

 ## Development

-To start developing, use the following command:
+To start the development server, run:

 ```bash
 $ yarn dev
 ```

-## Build
+## Building

+To build the production codebase, run:

 ```bash
 $ yarn build